ranavivek96/ranavivek96/README.md

 ![Design and Development](https://github.com/ranavivek96/ranavivek96/blob/main/CoverImage.png)

 # Vivek Rana
-I'm Vivek Rana, a Data Analyst from India with expertise in collecting, processing, and analyzing complex datasets to extract meaningful insights.
-I enjoy learning new programming languages and frameworks such as React JS.
+👋 Hi, I'm Vivek Rana, a Data Analyst from India with expertise in collecting, processing, and analyzing complex datasets to extract meaningful insights.
+🌱 I interested to learning new programming languages and frameworks.
+Also currantly learning React JS ⚛.

 ## Skills and Experience
 * 💻 HTML, CSS, JavaScript